Restaurant Visa Sponsorship Jobs in Minnesota

 Which visa types are most common for restaurant roles in Minnesota?

 The H-2B visa is the most common pathway for seasonal front-of-house and general restaurant worker roles in Minnesota, covering temporary nonagricultural workers.
-Chefs and culinary specialists with a relevant degree may qualify for H-1B sponsorship under the specialty occupation standard, though this requires a demonstrable degree requirement tied to the specific role.
-J-1 exchange visitor visas also appear in hospitality and culinary training contexts through authorized sponsor organizations.
+Chefs and culinary specialists with a relevant degree may qualify for H-1B visa sponsorship under the specialty occupation standard, though this requires a demonstrable degree requirement tied to the specific role.
+J-1 visa exchange visitor visas also appear in hospitality and culinary training contexts through authorized sponsor organizations.

 Which cities in Minnesota have the most restaurant visa sponsorship jobs?